 The digital nomad visa is for you if:

-- You can do you work digitally and remotely using telecommunications technology.
+• You can do your work digitally and remotely using telecommunications technology.

-You can apply online for the Estonia Digital Nomad Visa.
+See our Estonia Visa guide for more information on the Estonia Digital Nomad Visa.
 The cost of the visa is €80 for a short-stay visa (Type C) and €100 for a long-stay (Type D).

 You may also have to take supporting documentation to your nearest Estonian embassy or consulate.